About Daniel McQuillen

 My goal is to help transmit techniques and bring sustainable technologies to a wider audience.
 Working as a consultant, I’ve helped create interactive e-Learning modules to train HVAC engineers on energy efficiency for large buildings.
 I worked with Lawrence Berkeley National Laboratories to create COMFEN, a desktop application that helps architects and engineers make buildings more efficient.
 I’m also working with the iBiology.org team to create an online course for emerging scientists, a course called “Planning Your Scientific Journey.”

-I’m also enrolled in a graduate certificate course in GIS at University of Tasmania, as part of which I’m researching the use of GIS in the field of agroecology.
-I’m very interesting in discovering how technology helps (or hinders) the work of farmers, planners and others involved in agroecology.
+Recently, I’ve become interested in learning more about how technology helps (or hinders) the work of farmers, planners and others involved in agroecology.
 As the UN reports, agroecology could be one of the most important solutions to our climate and hunger problems.